 So what is the value of these various strategies?
 The research concluded that the total benefit was approximately 29% higher retirement income, which was equivalent to generating 1.82% per year of excess investment return.

 Vanguard: Measuring Wealth Management

-Vanguard, a long proponent of do-it-yourself investors, interestingly came out with their own study with much similarity but a few key differences to the Morningstar study.
+Vanguard, a long proponent of do-it-yourself investors, interestingly came out with their own study with many similarities but a few key differences to the Morningstar study.
 Vanguard added in behavioral coaching – keeping investors disciplined – but excluded product allocation.
 The value of behavioral coaching has long been documented and was estimated at 1.5% annually in the study.